armhold/gocarina/README.md

 outputs, corresponding to the 8 bits of our letters.

+## So can I use this as a production-ready OCR package?

+Doubtful.
+This is a more or less a toy implementation of OCR that operates on a very restricted set of input.
+It was created by an AI-hobbyist, for fun and educational purposes.
+However there's nothing stopping you from using this to learn from, and perhaps you can build something more substantial based on it.

 ## What's with the name?

 Original project: "Ocarina", **OC**a**R**ina, i.e. OCR.
 Go + Ocarina => Gocarina.